ramonricca/duchamp_chess/README.md

 # duchamp_chess
 A Mac OS X FICS Chess Client written in java cocoa Written around 2003.
-Graphics by Vincent Marcus Tarducci.
+Some graphics distributed from GNU XBoard.
+Other graphics by Vincent Marcus Tarducci.